We are driven by a common goal. Our differences unite us.

 Every year the Managers’ Association of Slovenia focuses on three key professional topics that receive extra attention.
-In 2018 the strategic goals are: connecting and grouping, mentoring 4.0 and modern leadership.
+In 2019 the strategic goals are: connecting and grouping, modern leadership and social progress and prosperity.

 By connecting and grouping we want to take manager-networking to the level where it helps them create new business, increases transfer of good practice and helps them solve challenges they are faced with.

 Connecting and grouping is the basis for successful cooperation between companies, between companies and the government and between economic organizations.

 - Greater openness for more cooperation with new ways of connecting